- Home >

 - A set of active member Working Groups which formulate and propose COGEN Europe's policy on key topics.

-COGEN Europe is the voice for cogeneration in Europe that urges governments to create supportive policy frameworks, remove barriers and stimulate investments, and that cooperates with industry to create markets and further improve energy technologies.
+COGEN Europe is the voice for cogeneration in Europe, urging governments to create supportive policy frameworks, remove barriers and stimulate investments.
+We cooperate with industry to create markets and further improve energy technologies.